pschool-in/curriculum/content/science/animals.md

 ```
 ## Fill in the blanks (By Drag Drop)

-Drag and drops the words at right places:
+Drag and drops the words at the right places:

 ```
 Birds use *grass*, *straw*, *twigs* and even *cotton* and *wool*, to build their nests.
-Weaver bird uses *thorny* trees to build their nest.
+Weaverbird uses *thorny* trees to build their nest.
-Tailor bird selects a plant with *big* leaves and builds its nest by *stiching* the leaves together.
+Tailorbird selects a plant with *big* leaves and builds its nest by *stitching* the leaves together.
 Tigers and hyenas live in *caves*.
 *Bats* live in tall trees or look for shelter in old, deserted, tumble-down buildings.